New York Women's House of Detention

 In its later years, allegations of racial discrimination, abuse and mistreatment dogged the prison.
 Angela Davis has been outspoken about the treatment she witnessed.
 Andrea Dworkin's testimony of her assault by two of the prison's doctors led to its eventual closing.
 Audre Lorde described the House of Detention as, "a defiant pocket of female resistance, ever-present as a reminder of possibility, as well as punishment."

 In 2022, the historian Hugh Ryan published a history of the prison called The Women's House of Detention: A Queer History of a Forgotten Prison.
 He writes, "It was one of the Village's most famous landmarks: a meeting place for locals and a must-see site for adventurous tourists.
 And for tens of thousands of arrested women and transmasculine people from every corner of the city, the House of D was a nexus, drawing the threads of their lives together in its dark and fearsome cells."

 Pop culture

 Hellhole: The Shocking Story of the Inmates and Life in the New York House of Detention for Women, published in 1967 by Sara Harris, recounts her time as a social worker in the prison, and the shocking scenes she witnessed.

 Jerry Herman's Off-Broadway musical, Parade, opened in 1960 and featured a song called "Save the Village", originally entitled “Don’t Tear Down the House of Detention.”
-The musical, Ain't Supposed to Die a Natural Death, which opened on Broadway in 1972 features a song, "10th and Greenwich" and is considered the first lesbian love song in Broadway history.
+Melvin Van Peebles' musical, Ain't Supposed to Die a Natural Death, which opened on Broadway in 1972 features a song, "10th and Greenwich" and is considered the first lesbian love song in Broadway history.

 The prison featured prominently in the 2004 film House of D.